What are Grey List and Black List of the Financial Action Task Force?

+Pakistan has been included in the black list of the Financial Action Task Force (FATF).
 The Financial Action Task Force (FATF) was established in July 1989 by a Group of Seven (G-7) countries in a Summit held in Paris.
 Initial motive of FATF was to examine and develop measures to combat money laundering.

 In October 2001, the FATF expanded its wings to incorporate efforts to combat terror financing, money laundering and human trafficking.